Multiple Active Proxy Support

 Note: Manual intervention is also available via the rladmin bind add and remove commands.

-A database can be configured with any combination of proxy policy and shard placement policy using rladmin bind and rladmin placement.
+A database can be configured with a proxy policy using rladmin bind.

 Warning: Any configuration update which causes existing proxies to be unbounded can cause existing client connections to get disconnected.